chrismhodgson/nextjs-pfrac/data/_pages/races/barnsley-boundary-relay.md

 ---
+title: Barnsley Boundary Relay
+category: Trail
 start_date_time: 08:00; 11 June 2022 – see below for individual leg start times
 organiser: Steve Dickinson – steve@osi.uk.com – 07850 445613
 order: 10
-title: Barnsley Boundary Relay
-category: Trail
 distance: Approximately 72/115km miles with 7,350ft//2,240m of ascent, over 10 legs
 entry: Contact Race Organiser for entry form.
 registration: See below
+files:
+  - static/uploads/sample.pdf
 ---

 The Barnsley Boundary Relay Race is a multi-terrain race following the boundary of Barnsley MBC, using the route of the [Barnsley Boundary Long Distance Path](http://www.ldwa.org.uk/ldp/members/show_path.php?path_name=Barnsley+Boundary+Walk).
 It is a race for teams of 10, each running legs on roads, tracks and footpaths of between 4 and 11½ miles: 72 miles in total.